MysticHeroes/pg-kopf/README.md

 The Python application uses the kopf module to query the cluster for ingresses of type _pgDatabase_ within the 'my.local' group (as defined in the CRD).
 The pykube module provides Kerberos authentication to cluster API access, and finally, the psycopg2 module is used to connect to and query Postgres.

 A sample _pgDatabase_ resource has been included with 'mynewdb.yaml'; the spec format is extensible with simple revisions to the CRD allowing further defined fields to have associated actions programmed within the application.
-The current implementation will check for the existence of the database (as specified within the resource file) and create it, if necessary.
+The existence of the database (as specified within the resource file) will be checked and created, if necessary.

 <ins>Current Limitations:</ins>
 - Using the local Docker for Desktop as the image repository
 - Password-authenticated Postgres connectivity
 - Service resource IP address is hard-coded to the internal localhost IP address
 - Secret for Postgres user credentials (pguser-secret) created by command in minikube
-- To allow connectivity to Postgres via IP on localhost, you must update pg_hba.conf e.g. to allow 192.168.0.0/24
+- To allow connectivity to Postgres via IP on localhost, the pg_hba.conf should be updated to allow local inbound connections e.g. from 192.168.0.0/24 ranges

 <ins>Proposed Future Development:</ins>
 - Incorporate Kerberos authentication on Postgres and from Kubernetes using keytabs etc.